unibas-dmi-hpc/LB4OMP/README.rst

 Sequentially, one needs to add the path to the compiled LB4OMP runtime library to the environment variable that the linker uses to load dynamic and shared libraries.
 For instance, in Linux/Unix environments, one adds the path for the compiled LB4OMP to the ``LD_LIBRARY_PATH`` environment variable.

-LB4OMP introduces specific environment variables that need to be defined to select and control the provided scheduling techniques.
-These are:
+**LB4OMP introduces specific environment variables that need to be defined to select and control the provided scheduling techniques.
+These are:**

 ``KMP_CPU_SPEED`` informs LB4OMP about the host CPU speed in MHz.
 Defining this variable is mandatory, because the timing functions of LB4OMP use it.
 Only integer values are expected for this environment variable.

 ``KMP_PROFILE_DATA`` defines the path for the profiling information.
 Four techniques: ``FSC``, ``FAC``, ``TAP``, and ``BOLD`` require profiling information, such as the average of loop iteration execution times, the standard deviation of loop iteration execution times, and the scheduling overhead of self-scheduling (individual) loop iterations.
 LB4OMP implements a profiling tool that collects such information.
 The profiling tool uses ``KMP_PROFILE_DATA`` to determine the path where the collected profiling information will be stored.

+``KMP_WEIGHTS`` can be used by ``WF2`` and ``AWF-B,C,D,E``.
+It expects a sequence of values separated by commas.
+These values denote the weights that each core will receive.
+The weights are used, for example, for heterogeneous systems if one wants to give fewer iterations to slower cores.
+For instance, if the weights are set as ``{1,0.5}``, the second core will receive half of the chunk size that the first core received.
+The default ``KMP_WEIGHTS`` value is ``1`` for all cores.

 =========================================================
 How to Build LB4OMP, the extended LLVM* OpenMP* Libraries